-the course of and in furtherance of committing, or attempting to commit" an enumerated offense. $^{46}$
+underlying felony.36 The revised statute codifies this case law by requiring that the death be "in the course of and in furtherance of committing, or attempting to commit" an enumerated offense.37

 Subsection (c) specifies rules for imputing a conscious disregard of the risk required to prove that the person acted with extreme indifference to human life.
-Under the principles of liability governing intoxication under RCC § 22E-209, when an offense requires recklessness as to a result or circumstance, that culpable mental state may be imputed even if the person lacked actual awareness of a substantial risk due to his or her self-induced intoxication.
-However, as discussed above, extreme indifference to human life in paragraph (b)(1) of the RCC murder statute requires that the person consciously disregarded an extreme risk of death or serious bodily injury, a greater degree of risk than is required for recklessness alone.
+Under the principles of liability governing intoxication under RCC § 22E-209, when an offense requires recklessness as to a result or circumstance, that culpable mental state may be imputed even if the person lacked actual awareness of a substantial risk due to his or her self-induced intoxication.38 However, as discussed above, extreme indifference to human life in paragraph (b)(1) of the RCC murder statute requires that the person consciously disregarded an extreme risk of death or serious bodily injury, a greater degree of risk than is required for recklessness alone.
 While RCC § 22E-209 does not authorize fact finders to impute awareness of an extreme risk, this subsection specifies that a person shall be deemed to have been aware of an extreme risk required to prove that the person acted with extreme indifference to human life when the person was unaware of that risk due to self-induced intoxication, but would have been aware of the risk had the person been sober.
-The terms "intoxication" and "self-induced intoxication" have the meanings specified in RCC § 22E-209.
+The terms "intoxication" and "self-induced intoxication" have the meanings specified in RCC § 22E-209.39

 Even when a person's conscious disregard of an extreme risk of death or serious bodily injury is imputed under this subsection, in some instances the person may still not have acted with extreme indifference to human life.
-It is possible, though unlikely, that a person's self-induced intoxication is non-culpable, and weighs against finding that the person acted with extreme indifference to human life.
-In these cases, although the awareness of risk may be
+It is possible, though unlikely, that a person's self-induced intoxication is non-culpable, and weighs against finding that the person acted with extreme indifference to human life.40 In these cases, although the awareness of risk may be